PubMed Scraper avatar

 Can I get full text?

 This actor returns abstracts and metadata.
-For full text, check the pmc_url field -- if present, the full text is available free on PubMed Central.
-Otherwise, use the doi_url to access the publisher's site.
+Check the pmc_url field — if present, the full text is freely available on PubMed Central.
+Otherwise use doi_url to reach the publisher.

 What are MeSH terms?